MertYILDIZ19/Google_cluster_usage_traces_v3_all_cells/README.md

+***

-In the zip file there are all the informations that we have mentioned above for 8 different cells.
+In the zip file there are all the informations that we have mentioned above for 8 different data centers.
 The data can be found and downloaded [here](https://drive.google.com/file/d/1WryZF0o-7LOB0gmpw0C9xPFIMa9kd2DU/view?usp=sharing)